 - Review the agency’s policies and procedure manuals to ensure it remains current and that all documentation practices are in effect and complies with the state’s risk management policies and guidelines;

-- Report work activities and accomplishments at least once per semester to the assistant vice president for safety and security for dissemination to the provost and the president’s administrative assistant; and
+- Report work activities and accomplishments at least once per semester to the Chair of Emergency Management Team and also ensure dissemination to the provost and the president’s administrative assistant; and

 - Communicate and collaborate with the emergency management specialist.